jessemillman/demo-confluence-reporting/README.md

 ## Supported Features

-- Gets History & Version information from all of your spaces
+- Gets History & Version information from all of pages in your spaces as JSON or CSV.
-- Cane enumerate _all_ spaces, or an _individual_ defined space.
+- Can enumerate _all_ spaces, or an _individual_ defined space.

 This is a demonstration application & therefore extremely limited in scope.
 If you want additional features, please feel free to raise an issue, or have a crack yourself & open a PR.